hanetzer/hanetzer.github.io/_posts/2020-01-18-OnePlus-7t-Pro-5g.md

 Paying $900 for a phone which gets time locked as soon as you unlock it or even wipe it is Settling, and you should listen to OnePlus on this matter, and NeverSettle for defective products.

+[^1]: Further experimentation shows that performing full resets of the phone via the option in settings or via recovery mode does not kill a fake reserve.img I placed there.
+My mistake.
+I've never seen any android phone before this one that preserved any files in `/data/` after performing factory resets in either manner, so you can see why I would believe that.